LukeWasTakenn/luke_garages/README.md

 # luke_vehiclegarage

+## NOTE: For people reporting crashes when trying to take out a vehicle, set your game build to 2060 (newer than that may also work).
+I'll be looking into this issue further.

 This resource now only supports ESX Legacy, other versions of the framework **will not** work without modifying the resource.

 Alongside cars, aircrafts and boats are also fully supported with them having their own separate garages and impounds.